jjmonte20/bamazon/README.md

 since you will need the dependecies for mysql, console.table, and inquirer.

-Next you will need to provide user and password information for the server, schema and seed info are provided in the repository
+Next you will need to provide user and password information for the server, schema and seed info are provided in the repository, simply copy and paste schema and seeds into your mysql database and it should work just fine.

 # using the storefront